afrechtoasta/myPortfolio/manual.md

 ![Figure 3](https://github.com/user-attachments/assets/2b90e7dd-40c9-4fe7-9b9a-976212b54be3)
 *Figure 6*

-Oftentimes, when you are about to click a link, in the bottom left of your browser, you’ll see what exactly the link is.
-In *Figure 5*, I’m on The Sims Resource (TSR) hovering over a pair of earrings I want for my game, clicking on this would take me to another page, but what is the said page?
-Well, in the bottom corner, you’ll see the URL, which *Figure 6* provides a close-up of.
+When on a website, before you click a link on the page, in the bottom left corner of your browser, you'll find a preview of the link.
+In *Figure 5*, I’m on The Sims Resource (TSR) hovering over a pair of earrings I want for my game.
+Clicking on this would take me to another page, which *Figure 6* provides a close-up of.

 ---
 # How to install your CC and Mods
-Once you've downloaded your CC its time to install it into your game.
-First, we need to extract the file.
+Once you've downloaded your CC it is time to install it into the game.
+First, the file needs to be extracted.

 ## 1. Extracting Files
   - Navigate to File Explorer on Windows and Finder on MacOS.
 Once there, find the ‘Download’ section and click on it.
-  - Find the file you downloaded and click on it to highlight it.
+  - Find the file you downloaded and right-click to highlight it.
-  - You’ll notice that each file has information about it broken into columns, like Name, Size, Date Added, or Date Modified.
-We are looking at the column titled either Type or Kind.
-So, focusing on your highlighted file find
+  - You’ll notice that each file has information about it broken into columns, like *Name*, *Size*, *Date Added*, or *Date Modified*.
+Based on your operating system, the column to focus on is titled either *Type* or *Kind*.

 ## 2. The Type or Kind of File
+  - Note what it says in the *Type* or *Kind* column.
-  - If you see .package, .ts4script, or .txt, it won’t have to be extracted, so you can move to the next section.
+  - If you see .package, .ts4script, or .txt, it won’t have to be extracted; move to the next section.
-  - If you see .zip, .rar, or .7z, it’ll have to be extracted.
-Which can be found [here](#2-how-do-i-extract-my-files-after-downloading-them) in the FAQ section.
+  - If you see .zip, .rar, or .7z, it will have to be extracted.
+Instructions on how to do that can be found [here](#2-how-do-i-extract-my-files-after-downloading-them) in the FAQ section.
-  - Once the file has been extracted it's time to place it into the game, select the file and press either Command + C or Ctrl + X
+  - Once the file has been extracted, it is time to place the file into the game.
+Select the file and press either Command + C or Ctrl + X.

 ## 3. Installing CC Into Game For *Windows*:
    - Open up *File Explorer*